TUPE employment law solicitors

-TUPE refers to the Transfer of Undertakings (Protection of Employment) Regulations 2006 as amended.
-These regulations protect the employment contracts and conditions of existing employees when a business is transferred, for example through a sale or merger or there is a service provision change; for example, a client outsourcing work to a contractor.
+The TUPE regulations protect the employment contracts and conditions of existing employees when a business is transferred or there is a service provision change.
+This could be because the business has been sold or merged, for example, or because a client has outsourced work to a contractor.

 The TUPE Regulations offer a number of protections for employees during a transfer of undertakings.
 For example TUPE: